 Rather than treating return predictability as an all-or-nothing property, we argue that stock returns consist of both more predictable and less predictable components.
 Disentangling these components and analyzing them separately provides a clearer understanding of where and how predictability arises.
 For components with inherently low signal-to-noise ratios, a passive approach—such as using the historical mean—is sufficient.
 But for components with clearer economic meaning or stronger signals, more active and structured modeling could uncover substantial predictive value.
 This targeted approach allows us to focus modeling effort where it matters most, and avoid overfitting where little can be gained.

-Corporate Bond Return Prediction: An Ensemble Learning Approach
+Combination Forecast of Corporate Bond Return: An Ensemble Learning Approach

-Using an ensemble machine learning method “Stacking” to forecast returns, we find that corporate bond returns can be predicted by a comprehensive set of predictors from corporate bond, Treasury, and stock markets.
-By introducing new features into combination forecasts, the Stacking method increases the power of the predictive model and generates higher statistical and economic gains across bond ratings and maturities.
-The method is efficient for tackling high dimensionality and achieves the best result when using all predictors jointly.
+This study employs an ensemble machine learning method, known as “Stacking," to forecast corporate bond returns.
+We find that the Stacking method introduces new features into combination forecasts, increasing the predictive model’s power and generating higher statistical and economic gains across bond ratings and maturities.
+Moreover, the method is efficient for tackling high dimensionality and achieves the best result when using predictors from corporate bond, Treasury, and stock markets jointly.
 While the overall performance of different Stacking models is satisfactory, simpler Stacking models appear to outperform others and generate optimal forecasts.

 Combination is still what we need in time-series prediction of returns.